THE LEADING MARINE CHRONOMETER MAKERS

 AUTHENTICITY

+Tony Mercer, grandson of our founder, wrote the definitive work ‘Chronometer Makers of the World’.
+We are therefore well-placed to judge the authenticity of our chronometers.
 Parts of our company archives are held in the Horology Collection at the Liverpool World Museum and we carefully conserve all records.
 With this store of information, we are happy to confirm any Thomas Mercer chronometer’s year of manufacture and other relevant facts.
-Simply send us the serial number and detailed photographs of the piece and its mechanism.

 “The way in which the integrity of the Thomas Mercer name has been maintained is impressive.
 I am confident in saying that my grandfather Tony would have been proud to know that his family company is at the forefront of the 21st Century and beyond.”